stefanhans/golang-contexting/README.md

 surrounding area by marking bits of CIC-Content as true in any case concerning the match.
 Here the CI of Offer and Request are matching, if the location of one is in the surrounding area of the other and vice versa.

-The calculation of a match between two CIs uses the following function resp. bitwise expression

-    match(Offer, Request) = (NOT (Offer-Content XOR Request-Content)) OR (Offer-Mask AND Request-Mask)

 ### Contextinformation Packet (CIP)
 Encoded CI is encapsulated in a datastructure named Contextinformation Packet (CIP).